Reward offered for fugitive mechanic possibly involved in '96 ValuJet crash

 A new poster showing how Valenzuela-Reyes may have aged through the years was released along with the reward announcement.

-The FBI says Valenzuela-Reyes has connections in Atlanta, where his ex-wife and kids live, and Santiago, Chile, where he also has family and could be living under a false identity.
+The FBI said Valenzuela-Reyes has connections in Atlanta, where his ex-wife and kids live, and Santiago, Chile, where he also has family and could be living under a false identity.

 If captured, Valenzuela-Reyes would face the original charges, in addition to charges for fleeing and failing to appear at his trial.

-“We’ve tried over the years to find him,” said Fruge.
-“It bothers me.
-I’ve lived and breathed it for many, many years.”
+"We've tried over the years to find him," Fruge said.
+"It bothers me.
+I've lived and breathed it for many, many years."

 Copyright 2018 by WPLG Local10.com - All rights reserved.